kennedyrose/jekyll-foundation-netlify/README.md

 $ # Install all dependencies for the project
 $ yarn

+$ # Create a new Github repository and point your local copy there
+$ git remote set-url origin git@github.com:your-project-repo
 ```

 You only need to do this once after cloning the repository.